 2.2 Ability scores

 Your ability scores are rolled upon character creation from one of these sets.
 The sets are fixed, so just look through and roll until you get a combination you desire.
-Note that for now your ability score roll cannot be changed after character creation even after a respec, so choose carefully.
+Choose carefully, however race change token allows you to change race and reroll if you wish for a zen cost.
 The Class scores for Clerics are Wisdom, then Strength and Charisma.

 A good pick would be 16 WIS 16 STR 12 CHA for the highest starting strength.
 This is because the STR crit bonus is the hardest to get and is the most future proof roll depending on future content/gear directions.

 A more efficient pick is 16 WIS 15 STR 13 CHA.
 What I like about this is you get 1 extra INT and CON, both of which help towards building your stats.
 Especially INT helps you save a point from CHA and is probably the most bang for buck pick out there.

 I'm hesitant to pick anything less than 16 WIS because it is a key stat and should be maxed.
 However I would not recommend going above 16 WIS because you lose out on crucial secondary stat points which are just as important.

 For racial bonuses, if you can put in WIS/STR pick those 2.
 STR is better if you will be using a normal/greater/perfect vorpal.
 WIS is better if you will not be using a vorpal.
 For the other stats CHA = CON > INT > DEX.